ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 13. Pisarchik, A. N. & Feudel, U. Control of multistability.
 Physics Reports 540, 167–218 (2014).
 14. Yan, E. Finding knowledge paths among scientific disciplines.
 Journal of the Association for Information Science and Technology 65, 2331–2347 (2014).
 15. Zhang, Y., Hua, Z., Bao, H. & Huang, H. Multi-Valued Model for Generating Complex Chaos and Fractals.
 IEEE Transactions on Circuits and Systems I: Regular Papers 71, 2783–2796 (2024).
+16. Mangiarotti, S. & Huc, M. Can the original equations of a dynamical system be retrieved from observational time series?
+Chaos: An Interdisciplinary Journal of Nonlinear Science 29, 023133 (2019).
+17. Wilting, J. & Priesemann, V. Inferring collective dynamical states from widely unobserved systems.
+Nat Commun 9, 2325 (2018).